 Unit 1: What Ideas Explain The Physical World?

 Ideas in physics are dynamic.
-As physicists explore concepts, theories evolve.
+As physicists explore, theories evolve.
 Often this requires the detection, description and explanation of things that cannot be seen.

 In this unit students explore how physics explains phenomena, at various scales, which are not always visible to the unaided human eye.
 They examine some of the fundamental ideas and models used by physicists in an attempt to understand and explain the world.
 Students consider thermal concepts by investigating heat, probe common analogies used to explain electricity and consider the origins and formation of matter.